Posts Tagged ‘Divorce’

 How to Recognize Parental Alienation – 8 Ways to Tell

-After getting into trouble at school, a child casually reveals that they have no contact with one of their parents.
-In fact, they apparently have a very negative view of that parent and are glad to be rid of them.
-An adult enters psychotherapy for anxiety, depression, or relationships issues, unclear about why they have…
+How to recognize parental alienation.
+After getting into trouble at school, a child casually reveals signs of Parental Alienation. they have no contact with one parent, hold a very negative view of them, and express relief at the separation.
+An adult enters psychotherapy for anxiety, depression, or relationships issues, unclear about why they have all…

 Read More5 Essential Keys on How to Avoid Parental Alienation

+5 essential keys on how to avoid parental alienation.
 Most of us have probably heard horror stories of parental alienation.
 One parent deliberately targeting and sabotaging the other parent’s relationship with their child after a divorce.
 Either just to make themselves look good or exert some kind of control over their ex-spouse.
-The pain of such heinous actions can cut very deep.
-And the…
+The pain of…

 Read MoreRaising Happy Children Despite Divorce – 7 Positive Co-Parenting Tips

-As if your divorce hadn’t been difficult enough—now you find yourself in the situation where you still have to work side by side with your ex.
+Raising Happy Children Despite Divorce – 7 Positive Co-Parenting Tips As if your divorce hadn’t been difficult enough—now you find yourself in the situation where you still have to work side by side with your ex.
 Cooperating to raise your children together, yet apart—called co-parenting—is anything but easy.
 But it is doable.
-The most important thing you have to remember is: It’s not about you!…
+The most important…

 Read MoreWhat is Parental Alienation and How Can It Affect You and Your Child?